15 Affordable ways to maximise your kerb appeal

 Next, if required, complete any repairs and give it a fresh lick of paint.
 Instead of using black or white, use a splash of colour and don’t be afraid to be bold!
 You could experiment with greens, light blues or even hot pinks!
 But let the house guide your pick.

 If your gate squeaks and the fence has seen better days, then you’ll turn potential buyers off.
 You could tackle these tasks over a weekend and immediately boost your property’s kerb appeal.

 #3 Spruce up your boundaries

 Buyers want to see exactly what they’re buying.
-So having strong borders is a way to mark out what’s included.
+So having strong garden borders is a way to mark out what’s included.
 Invest some time in tidying up your borders, painting your fences and trim hedges.
 You’ll also want to prune any planting next to doors and pathways.

 #4 Clean your windows